We’re true Victorians now.

 A fun way to get a taste of the city in two hours is on a guided food-and-history walking tour.

-This award-winning tour by A Taste of Victoria Food Tours was voted one of “Canada’s Top 10 Experiences” by TripAdvisor readers in 2021.
+This award-winning tour by A Taste of Victoria Food Tours is a 2023 Viator Experience Award winner.
+It was also voted one of “Canada’s Top 10 Experiences” by TripAdvisor readers in 2021.

 It takes you to many of the best places to visit in downtown Victoria, BC – like Market Square, Trounce Alley, Government Street and Fan Tan Alley.

-Along the way, it includes six to seven local tastings, from pierogis (or perogies) and craft beer to French patisserie goodies.
+Along the way, it includes six to seven local tastings, from perogis (or pierogies) and craft beer to French patisserie goodies.

-For a scenic overview of many of Victoria’ best attractions, take a ride on the hop-on/hop-off bus.
+For a scenic overview of many of Victoria’ best attractions, take a ride on the hop-on hop-off bus (operated by Gray Line).

 - BC’s Parliament Buildings (#6 above)